Damon Johnson: Damon Johnson & The Get Ready

+Lynyrd Skynyrd

-From July 22, 2021, Johnson joined Lynyrd Skynyrd as temporary replacement for Gary Rossington, who is recovering from emergency heart surgery.
+From July 22, 2021, Johnson joined Lynyrd Skynyrd as temporary replacement for Gary Rossington, who was recovering from emergency heart surgery.
 He was the band's first member to be from Alabama (even though he was born in Georgia).
-Johnson is performing with the band at shows across the US on the rescheduled "Big Wheels Keep on Turnin'" Tour.
+Johnson performed with the band at shows across the US on the rescheduled "Big Wheels Keep on Turnin'" Tour.
 After the first couple of shows, he stated, "It was an honor to lend a hand to the band this weekend, and my family is sending buckets of healing energy [in] Gary's direction.
 Thank you, Skynyrd Nation."
 He is also performing acoustic sets or with The Get Ready as support at some concerts on the tour.

+Since Rossington's death in 2023, Johnson has retained his role in Lynyrd Skynyrd.
+In 2024, Rickey Medlocke commented on Johnson's appointment: "We had a three-day rehearsal, and by the third day, man, he was smokin'.
+I feel very blessed and fortunate that he was available.
+I don’t know what we would have done, you know?"
+On replicating Rossington and Allen Collins' signature guitar sound, Medlocke added, "Standing up there with Damon, it's scary close.
+When Gary came out and was able to do select shows with us to play "Sweet Home Alabama" and "Free Bird", he gave Damon his blessing to carry on.
+He was happy with what Damon was doing."

 Reformation of Brother Cane

-Alongside continuing with Lynyrd Skynyrd in 2022, Johnson announced that Brother Cane would be reuniting for live shows in 2022, followed by a full tour in 2023.
-The line-up of the band is Johnson, Glenn Maxey on bass guitar, keyboardist Buck Johnson (Aerosmith, Hollywood Vampires), and Jared Pope on drums.
+While continuing with Lynyrd Skynyrd in 2022, Johnson announced that Brother Cane would be reuniting for live shows in 2022, followed by a full tour in 2023.
+The line-up of the band is Johnson, original member Glenn Maxey on bass guitar, keyboardist Buck Johnson (Aerosmith, Hollywood Vampires), Tony Higbee on guitar and Jarred Pope on drums.